-In order to facilitate a correct and effective evaluation of pre-proposals, the template to be fulfilled by the evaluators is structured with specific questions that matched the ones asked to applicants in the pre-proposal form.
-In order to help evaluators to give a clear, strict and homogeneous feedback, suggested answers are provided too.

-Once collected the answers, the evaluator is required to submit the feedback (within 5 business days) following a suggested template form:
+In order to facilitate a correct and effective evaluation of pre-proposals, the template to be fulfilled by the evaluators has been structured with specific questions that matched the ones asked to applicants in the pre-proposal form.
+In order to help evaluators to give a clear, strict and homogeneous feedback, suggested answers were provided too.
+Once collected the answers, the evaluator was required to submit the feedback (within 5 business days) following a suggested template form: